 Adding structured results from queries

-In this section, we'll learn how to structure the results from queries in Chromia.
-This approach can be beneficial when you need to fetch complex data, such as combining book information with associated reviews.
+In this section, we will learn how to structure the results from queries in Chromia.
+This approach is beneficial when you need to fetch complex data, such as combining book information with associated reviews.

 Define the struct